department-of-veterans-affairs/vagov-content/pages/change-direct-deposit-and-contact-information.md

 We’re here Monday through Friday, 8:00 a.m. to 9:00 p.m.
 (ET).

 <h3>For disability compensation and pension benefits</h3> <br>
 You can also sign in to VA.gov and change your address or other contact information in your VA.gov profile.
-This will automatically update your information across disability compensation, pension benefits, claims and appeals, and VA health care. <br>
+This will automatically update your information across disability compensation, pension benefits, claims and appeals, Vocational Rehabilitation & Employment (VR&E), and VA health care. <br>
 [Find out how to change your address on file with VA](/change-address/)

 </div>